afsc-assessments/ebswp_2023/doc/EBSpollock.md

 over 4 million t, exceeding levels observed in 1994-2004 (Tables
 \ref{tab:bts_abund} and \ref{tab:ats_biom}).

-In 2018 we estimated pollock by length and age for the surveyed area for that year using routine AT survey methods (e.g., Honkalehto and McCarthy, 2015).
-Estimates for pollock from the midwater layer between the surface and 3m were combined with those from the bottom layer between 0.5 and 3m depth, as adopted in 2016.
-The pollock biomass estimate to within 0.5 m of the seafloor was 2.321 million t for the sampled ‘core’ area, which encompassed  92,283 nmi$^2$ in 2018 was 2.321 million t.

-xxxThe pollock biomass estimate was 237,722 t for the northern extension area, which encompassed  6,900 nmi$^2$ outside of the traditional AT survey area, pollock biomass was estimated to be 237,722 t.
-A spatial comparison of these AT survey biomass estimates with the BTS biomass is shown in Fig. \ref{fig:ats_bts}.
-The combined biomass estimate for the 2018 AT survey was 2.50 million t, below average for the time series since 1994  (Table
-\ref{tab:ats_biom}).

 Relative estimation errors for the total biomass were derived from a one- dimensional (1D) geostatistical method, and accounts for observed spatial structure for sampling along transects (Table \ref{tab:ats_biom}; Petitgas 1993, Walline 2007, Williamson and Traynor 1996).
 As in previous assessments, the other sources of error (e.g., target strength, trawl selectivity) were accounted for by inflating the annual error estimates to have an overall average CV of 25\% for application within the assessment model.
 Last year we estimated the 2018 EBS acoustic-trawl survey population numbers-at-age based primarily on the BT survey age samples with supplemental samples from the AT survey.
-This year those data were updated using only the AT age samples (Fig. \ref{fig:at_age}; Table \ref{tab:ats_age}).
+This year those data were updated using only the AT age samples (Fig.
+\ref{fig:at_age}; Table \ref{tab:ats_age}).

 ## Other time series used in the assessment

 ### Japanese fishery CPUE index
 An available time series relating the abundance of pollock during the period 1965--1976 was included.
 This series is based on Japanese  fishery catch rates which used the same size class of trawl